jordantangy/jordantangy/README.md

 **Contact me:** `jordantangy@gmail.com`

 ## A little about me:
-Passionate by new technologies and developing tools to I graduated from Ariel University after completing successfully my studies in Computer Science and Mathematics.
-I worked for several companies as a developer and support engineer.
-Here you can find all my school and real life projects !
+Passionate by new technologies, data and developing back-end based technologies. </br>
+I successfully graduated from Ariel University  in Computer Science and Mathematics.
+I first worked as a Support Engineer and then as a Full Stack Developer.
+Here you can find all my school and real life projects ! 🚀

 <h3 align="left">Interested in:</h3>
 <p align="left">